 Notice what you completed, but also notice what you didn’t.
 Think of why you didn’t.
 This will help you plan a new way to do it the next week and avoid doing the same things that kept you from reaching it this week.
 It will also help you identify weak areas in your

 When you reach your weekly goals, acknowledge it.
 Be proud of yourself.
 You’ll begin to feel more confident and successful by completing a few goals each week.
 You’ll probably begin to notice how much you’re accomplishing.

 No, you’re not working harder…you’re just working in a more focused manner.
 That’s what setting goals is all about.
 That’s the purpose of them.
 They’re there to give you a structure to your life that makes it become a better one.

 – Setting Monthly Goals—Life can surely sometimes drive you crazy.
-You can get so busy you realize you haven’t taken any time for yourself.
-If you prepare monthly goals, you want to make sure you set aside time to not only reach the goals, but have a little time left over to enjoy your life.
+You can get so busy you don’t realize you haven’t taken any time for yourself.
+If you prepare monthly goals, you want to make sure you set aside time to not only reach the goals, but have time left over to enjoy your life.

 If you’re using a monthly written calendar, or a notebook, it’s important that you don’t neglect to check it each day to see your progress and keep up on what still needs to be done to reach the goals.
 If you don’t reach them, look back to see if maybe you tried to do too much.